wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ## Overview

 Azure Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy by orchestrating replication, failover and recovery of virtual machines in a number of deployment scenarios.
-For a full list of deployment scenarios see  [Azure Site Recovery <!-- deleted by customization overview](/documentation/articles/site-recovery-overview) --><!-- keep by customization: begin --> overview](/documentation/articles/hyper-v-recovery-manager-overview) <!-- keep by customization: end -->.
+For a full list of deployment scenarios see  [Azure Site Recovery overview](/documentation/articles/site-recovery-overview).

 This scenario guide describes how to deploy Site Recovery to orchestrate and automate protection for workloads running on virtual machines on Hyper-V host servers that are located in VMM private clouds.
 In this scenario virtual machines are replicated from a primary VMM site to a secondary VMM site using Hyper-V Replica.

 The guide includes prerequisites for the scenario and shows you how to set up a Site Recovery vault, get the Azure Site Recovery Provider installed on source and target VMM servers, register the servers in the vault, configure protection settings for VMM clouds that will be applied to all protected virtual machines, and then enable protection for those virtual machines.
 Finish up by testing the failover to make sure everything's working as expected.

-If you run into problems setting up this scenario post your questions on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com:443/forums/azure/zh-cn/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=windowsazucezhchs) <!-- keep by customization: end -->.
+If you run into problems setting up this scenario post your questions on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com:443/forums/azure/zh-cn/home?forum=hypervrecovmgr).

 ## Before you start
 Make sure you have these prerequisites in place:
 ### Azure prerequisites

-- You'll need a [Windows <!-- deleted by customization Azure](http://azure.microsoft.com/) --><!-- keep by customization: begin --> Azure](http://www.windowsazure.cn/) <!-- keep by customization: end --> account.
-If you don't have one, start with a <!-- deleted by customization [trial](http://aka.ms/try-azure) --><!-- keep by customization: begin --> [1rmb trial](/pricing/1rmb-trial/) <!-- keep by customization: end -->.
-In addition you can read about [Azure Site Recovery Manager <!-- deleted by customization pricing](/home/features/site-recovery/#price) --><!-- keep by customization: begin --> pricing](/home/features/site-recovery/#home_rec_pri) <!-- keep by customization: end -->.
+- You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+If you don't have one, start with a [trial](/price/1rmb-trial).
+In addition you can read about [Azure Site Recovery Manager pricing](/home/features/site-recovery/#price).
-- To understand how information and data are used, read the <!-- deleted by customization [Windows Azure --><!-- keep by customization: begin --> [Azure <!-- keep by customization: end --> Privacy <!-- deleted by customization Statement](http://go.microsoft.com/fwlink/?LinkId=324899) --><!-- keep by customization: begin --> Statement](/support/legal/privacy-statement/) <!-- keep by customization: end --> and additional <a href="#privacy">Privacy information for Site Recovery</a> at the bottom of this topic.
+- To understand how information and data are used, read the [Windows Azure Privacy Statement](http://go.microsoft.com/fwlink/?LinkId=324899) and additional <a href="#privacy">Privacy information for Site Recovery</a> at the bottom of this topic.

 ### VMM prerequisites
 - You'll need at least one VMM server.